Enabling CloudWatch Monitoring

-Users should check and add
+To enable Cloudwatch support, check and add

 You can enable the setting by going to: Replicated Admin > Settings > Monitoring > Enable Cloudwatch.
 Note: CloudWatch does not support monitoring of macOS containers.

-ContainersAvailablecan be used for AutoScaling.
-If it’s too high, you can shut some machines down, if it’s too low, you can start up machines.
+ContainersAvailableis used for Auto Scaling.
+If the value is too high, you can shut some machines down, if the value is too low, you can start up machines.

-circle.state.running-buildscan give you a general insight into current usage.
+circle.state.running-buildsprovides a general insight into current usage.

 - Note that

-- if the value is 0 – there is an outage or system is in maintenance.
-Risk of dropping some github hooks
+- If the value is 0, there is an outage or system is in maintenance.
+Risk of dropping some github hooks.